-Spring-to-Spring Trail is a 2.4 mile moderately trafficked point-to-point trail located near DeBary, FL that offers the chance to see wildlife and is good for all skill levels.
+Spring-to-Spring Trail is a 2.4 mile moderately trafficked point-to-point trail located near DeBary, Florida that offers the chance to see wildlife and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Volusia County's Spring-to-Spring Trail is so named because it will link a number of state and county parks featuring natural springs.
 Planned to reach more than 26 miles, the paved, multipurpose path is ideal for walkers, joggers, skaters, bicyclists and people with disabilities.
 The main access points are DeBary Hall Historic Site; Gemini Springs Park; Lake Monroe Park; Lake Beresford Park; Blue Springs Park; and along Grand Avenue in Glenwood, south of DeLeon Springs State Park.
 From Gemini Springs Park and DeBary Hall Historic Site to DeLeon Springs State Park; segments are still under construction.

 I don't want this to sound negative, but it is almost like an urban nature trail.
 That is because of the fact that it's paved the whole way.
 Great for rollerbladers and skateboarders!
 And children on bicycles!